-As and when the Scheme trades in the derivatives market there are risk factors and issues concerning the use of derivatives since derivative products are specialized instruments that require investment techniques and risk analyses different from those associated with stocks and bonds.
+Γ and disclosure standards will also be made to assess the overall financial risk of the potential borrower.
+Reinvestment Risk This risk refers to the interest rate levels at which cash flows received from the securities in the Schemes are reinvested The risk is that the rate at which interim cash flows can be reinvested may be lower than that originally assumed.
+Reinvestment risks will be limited to the extent of coupons received on debt instruments, which will be a very small portion of the portfolio value.
+Derivatives Risk As and when the Scheme trades in the derivatives market there are risk factors and issues concerning the use of derivatives since derivative products are specialized instruments that require investment techniques and risk analyses different from those associated with stocks and bonds.
 There is the possibility that a loss may be sustained by the portfolio as a result of the failure of another party (usually referred to as the "counter party") to comply with the terms of the derivatives contract.
-Other risks in using derivatives include the risk of misimproper valuation pricing or derivatives and the inability of derivatives to correlate perfectly with underlying assets, rates and indices.
+Other risks in using derivatives include the risk of mis-pricing or improper valuation of derivatives to correlate perfectly with underlying assets, rates and indices.
 The Scheme may invest in derivative for the purpose of hedging, portfolio balancing and other purposes as may be permitted under the Regulations.
 Mark to Market of swaps, netting off of cash flow and default provision clauses will be provided as per international best practice on a reciprocal basis.
 Interest Rate Swaps will be done with approved counter parties under pre-approved ISDA agreements.
 Interest rate swaps and other derivative instruments will be used as per local (RBI and SEBI) regulatory guidelines.